How to Create Your Own Window Cleaning Solution

 - For large windows, use a strip applicator.
 These long, thick cloths soak up a lot of water and easily remove dirt without scratching the glass.

-- Using a squeegee takes a little bit of practice, but can really improve your windows.
-Start in the top left corner of the soapy window and pull in a reverse “S” shape, wiping the blade at the end of each pull.
+- Using a squeegee to remove water and cleaning solution is very effective.
+It takes a little bit of practice, but can really improve your windows.
+Start with the squeegee in the top left corner of the soapy window and pull in a reverse “S” shape, wiping the blade at the end of each pull.
 Then, dry off little drips or remnants with a lint-free cloth.
+This will leave you with clear, unstreaked glass.

 - If you have a multipaned window, using a large, handheld sponge or bristle brush works really well for washing.
 You can wipe dry with a lint-free cloth or use a small squeegee.